-My 4 month old never sleeps, it’s such a battle to get him to sleep, he cries all day long, not just crying but screaming.
+My 4-month-old baby never sleeps, it’s such a battle to get him to sleep!
+He cries all day long, not just crying but screaming.

 What do I do; doctors says it’s colic or reflux.

 He refuses bottles also, but as he is putting on weight no one seems to worry.
 I’m worried, though, it’s so frustrating.Please anyone with any ideas.Baby Helpline:

 The first thing you should do is to contact a better doctor!
 I get upset when I hear about moms who are in your situation – getting a “maybe” diagnosis and nothing more.
 These days there is medication available both for colic and reflux and your baby deserves proper medical attention!